PranavAgarwal3112/PranavAgarwal3112/README.md

 - 🌍 I'm based in New Delhi.
 - 💼 I am persueing B.Tech at Maharaja Agrasen Institute Of Technology.
-- 🎓 I am currently learning web development and python.
+- 🎓 I am currently learning programming in CPP .
 - 🚀 I'm passionate about coding, and I'm always exploring new technologies and learning something new.

 ## My Skills

-- 💻 Programming Languages: HTML,CSS,PYTHON.
+- 💻 Programming Languages: HTML,CSS,JS.
 - 🌐 Web Development: Frontend web-dev designing

 ## Get in Touch